Generic Name: ribavirin (oral) (rye ba VYE rin)

 problems with your vision;

-stabbing chest pain, wheezing, feeling short of breath;
+new or worsening cough, fever, stabbing chest pain, wheezing, feeling short of breath;

-Less serious Rebetol side effects may include:
+Common Rebetol side effects may include:

-nausea; vomiting, stomach pain, loss of appetite;
+vomiting, loss of appetite; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.